Paddy's Markets

-Paddy's Markets is a commercial enterprise that has two large markets in Sydney, New South Wales, Australia.
+Paddy's Markets is a commercial enterprise that has two large retail markets in Sydney, New South Wales, Australia.
 Paddy's Markets are located in Haymarket and Flemington and specialise in the sale of fruit, vegetables, fish, clothes and giftware.
 Both markets are operated by Sydney Markets Limited, along with the rest of Sydney Markets located at Flemington.

+Overview

-The Flemington Paddy's Market is the larger site and specialises in fruit and vegetable sales.
+The Paddy's Market site in Flemington is the larger site and specialises in fruit and vegetable sales.
 The market is the primary delivery service of these products for Sydney.
 The market has a wholesale sales section that caters to larger business and general sales to the public at the Paddy's Markets.
 Sydney Markets is the central marketplace for Sydney's farmers to sell their fresh produce, and includes Sydney Flower Market, the central provider of flowers to NSW and ACT florists.
 On weekends, Paddy's Markets feature clothes, gifts and souvenirs.
 There is also Paddy's Swap and Sell Market, where vendors set up a sales stand selling a range of secondhand goods.

-The Haymarket Paddy's Markets is allocated in Haymarket, beside Chinatown and is more like a traditional flea market, specialising in cheap imported clothes, giftware and also has a small section for fresh fruit, vegetables and seafood.
+The Paddy's Markets site in Haymarket is allocated in Haymarket, beside Chinatown and is more like a traditional flea market, specialising in cheap imported clothes, giftware and also has a small section for fresh fruit, vegetables and seafood.
 The Haymarket Paddy's Markets site also sells souvenirs which makes it popular with tourists.